cristiano182/multirooms/Readme.md

 ## How to use
 - Mongoose and Socket.io is a dependency for this library.
 - const multirooms = require('multirooms')
+- Set configuration in setConfig function, receives 3 params, (ModelMessaSchema, Number of Rooms, Number of Skip for Pagination function)

 Create a Message Mongoose Schema